Jeff Buckley and Australia 1995-6

 ----------------------

 Jeff Buckley and his band are known to have performed 22 times in Australia in association with the 1995 Mystery White Boy tour and 1996 Hard Luck tour.
-They played across the country, in Melbourne (8), Sydney (7), Perth (2), Brisbane (1), Newcastle (1), Tweed Heads (1), Canberra (1) and Adelaide (1).
+They played across the country, in the following localities: Melbourne (8), Sydney (7), Perth (2), Brisbane (1), Newcastle (1), Tweed Heads (1), Canberra (1) and Adelaide (1).
 It is also possible that Buckley, either alone or with band members, made impromptu appearances.
-Band members included:
+Band members for both tours included:

 This was part of a world tour which took the band to Europe, the UK and across America, Japan and Australia.
 Columbia celebrated the latter with the special re-release of the Grace CD, accompanied by a four track live CD featuring gigs in the United States and Japan.

-Following his arrival in Australia, he was interviewed by the ABC on the date of the first gig at the Metro.
+Following his arrival in Australia, Buckley was interviewed by the ABC on the date of the first gig at the Metro.
 He was ever reticent of interviews and invasive in responding to questions, though around this time usually polite.
 He engaged as best his could, aware of the need to promote his music to as wide an audience as possible.
-The media was interested in Buckley upon his arrival due to his popularity on the main Sydney youth music station Triple JJJ.
+The media was interested in Buckley upon his arrival due to his popularity on the main Sydney youth music station Triple JJJ, which was a co-sponsor of the tour.

 * Jeff Buckley ABC interview + The Metro, Sydney, 28 August 1995, YouTube, duration: 4.55 minutes.